Jackson bows out of Democratic Senate primary in North Carolina, largely clearing field for Beasley - KESQ

 North Carolina state Sen. Jeff Jackson on Thursday bowed out of the race to be the Tar Heel state’s next US senator, largely clearing the Democratic primary field for former state Supreme Court chief justice Cheri Beasley.

 The move is a boon for Democrats.
-Although other Democrats have declared primary campaigns, Jackson’s departure one day ahead of the state’s filing deadline makes Beasley the prohibitive favorite in the race, given her name recognition, fundraising and endorsement advantages over the remaining candidates.
+Although other Democrats have declared primary campaigns, Jackson’s departure one day ahead of the the state’s original filing deadline — the date was suspended by the state Supreme Court last week — makes Beasley the prohibitive favorite in the race, given her name recognition, fundraising and endorsement advantages over the remaining candidates.
 It also likely spares the party from what could have been an expensive primary ahead of an even more expensive general election.

 Jackson made the announcement in a two-minute, straight to camera video where he endorsed Beasley and said “everyone needs to know when to step aside.”

-Note: CLARIFICATION: This story has been updated to reflect that Jackson left the race ahead of the state’s original filing deadline.